 Does it Work?

 As has been the case with Smart home Technology, AI in Photography has been controversial.
 The concern with AI in photography is that it will somehow run away with the photograph and return with something that does not represent the photographer’s vision.
 Taking DxO Photolab 4 as an example, this is emphatically not the case.
-What DxO have done really well is based on the assumption that the best place to start processing a photograph is the best possible version of the RAW file.
+What DxO has done really well is based on the assumption that the best place to start processing a photograph is the best possible version of the RAW file.

 There are three choices in DxO – No processing at all, Optical Corrections only and Basic Processing.
 The first switches the AI elements off, the second applies the optical corrections that the photographer would probably apply anyway and the third introduces some basic processing.
 In addition, there are pre-sets that the user can apply to get a certain look and feel.

 Optical Corrections in DxO Photolab 4 work brilliantly.
-It simply corrects the issues that certain lenses introduce – most easily seen in wide angle lenses these features include geometric distortion and vignetting.
-With the default set to Optical Corrections or Basic Processing the issues will be corrected in line with the characteristics of that lens-body combination.
-In this aspect we can confidently say that it is true AI and it certainly works.
+It simply corrects the issues that certain lenses introduce – most easily seen in wide-angle lenses these features include geometric distortion and vignetting.
+With the default set to Optical Corrections or Basic Processing, the issues will be corrected in line with the characteristics of that lens-body combination.
+In this aspect, we can confidently say that it is true AI and it certainly works.

 Luminar 4 boasts some AI in its processing however this works noticeably differently.
 Luminar is based on processing “recipes” gleaned from hundreds of photographers, so it leans more towards templates in Version 4 than true AI.
 Where Luminar appears to leverage AI really effectively is in the details that are tricky to get right manually.
 The obvious example is sky replacement – the lighting on the rest of the photograph has to be adjusted to match the sky.
 Luminar does this well.
 It will be interesting to see how far this has progressed in the new Luminar AI version which is coming out soon.

 Is a photograph developed with AI still a photograph?